-Speed Grade Data Rate (Mb/s) Write Latency tRCD/ tRP (2)
+Speed Grade Data Rate (Mb/s) Write Latency Read Latency tRCD/ tRP (2)

 -18 1066 4 8 Typical

 -25 800 3 6 Typical

 -3 667 2 5 Typical

 - Other clock frequencies/data rates supported; please refer to AC timing tables. - 2.
-Please contact ISSI for Fast tRCD/tRP.
+Please contact ISSI for Fast tRCD/tRP. - 3.
+When Tc > 105 °C, Self-Refresh mode is not supported

-Copyright © 2017 Integrated Silicon Solution, Inc. All rights reserved.
+Copyright © 2018 Integrated Silicon Solution, Inc. All rights reserved.
 ISSI reserves the right to make changes to this specification and its products at any time without notice.
 ISSI assumes no liability arising out of the application or use of any information, products or services described herein.
 Customers are advised to obtain the latest version of this device specification before relying on any published information and before placing orders for products.